Animal (Aurora song): Critical reception

 Andrew Trendell of NME defined "Animal" as an arena anthem "that asks the listener to lose themselves to instinct".

 Music video

 The song was accompanied by a music video directed by Tim Mattia, who praised Aurora's unique artistic vision and described the collaboration as a highly immersive and creative experience.
+The video sees the singer escaping a cage in a city and exploring the "concrete jungle".

 Live performances

-Aurora performed "Animal" at the Norwegian-Swedish talk show Skavlan on 22 March 2019.
+Aurora included "Animal" during a performance at KEXP on 14 February 2019.
+On 1 March 2019, she performed the song at the Current.
+Aurora sang the song at the Norwegian-Swedish talk show Skavlan on 22 March 2019.